SportNow/front_end/README.md

 Unlike recreational centers and other apps, our app matches players up quickly and easily.
 Setting a time and place to meet up is readily taken care of by the app once users have filled in the appropriate information.
-Furthermore, our app helps users find others for non­competitive sports (such as biking, jogging, etc.) as well as competitive sports.
-Events in our app will not be limited to one­on­one matchups, but will also include team sports.
+Furthermore, our app helps users find others for non-competitive sports (such as biking, jogging, etc.) and competitive sports.
+Events in our app will not be limited to one-on-one matchups, but will also include team sports.
-To this end, users will have the ability to self­evaluate their skill level in each sport, which will allow SportNow to display a list of available events that is relevant to the user.
+Therefore, users will have the ability to self-evaluate their skill level in each sport, which will allow SportNow to display a list of available events that is relevant to the user.
 This skill level rating will also be used to allow users to create events of their own and find other players of a similar skill level in competitive events.
 On the other hand, recreational events will